How I work

 The First Look

 You tell me what's not working.
 I tell you whether I think it's a symptom or a root cause — and if I can see the likely culprit, I'll name it on the call.
+After 30 minutes, you know more than after months of internal meetings.
 No pitch.
 No obligation.

 - →You describe the pain — what's broken, what you've tried